LeandroLeon/CRM_RestAPI_Test/README.md

 1. Clone project to your machine using git "git clone https://github.com/LeandroLeon/CRM_RestAPI_Test"
 2. Import the project into your IDE using the maven pom.xml <br/>
   In spring STS this is done by importing an existing maven project
+3. In src/main/resources/application.properties you have to add your own credentials of AWS
-3. Next try running the app as a Spring Boot app.
+4. Next try running the app as a Spring Boot app.
 You can do this by running the RestApiApplication.java

 ## Funcionality